yarnpkg/berry/packages/gatsby/content/advanced/error-codes.md

 Yarn is installing packages using [Plug'n'Play](/features/pnp), but a `node_modules` folder has been found.

 This warning is emitted when your project is detected as containing `node_modules` folders that actually seem to contain packages.
-This is not advised as they're likely relicates of whatever package manager you used before, and might confuse your tools and lead you into "works on my machine" situations.
+This is not advised as they're likely relicts of whatever package manager you used before, and might confuse your tools and lead you into "works on my machine" situations.

 ## YN0032 - `NODE_GYP_INJECTED`